guglielmof/recsys_spt2018/README.md

 12) run selected_KOMD_100.py with parameters 100 50000
 13) run merge_csv.sh

+estimated memory: 80Gb
+estimated time: 20 hours
+estimates disk space 150Gb

 Most of the steps above can be parallelized as shown in the following figure.
-The estimated time reported in the requirements is calculated considering a sequential execution.
+The estimated time is calculated considering a sequential execution.

 ![alt text](https://raw.githubusercontent.com/guglielmof/recsys_spt2018/master/schema.png)